Estimating True Beliefs in Opinion Dynamics with Social Pressure: Convergence Rates for Inferring Inherent Beliefs

 However, since \eqref{eq::X-bound-below-inherent} is a lower bound, corresponding to using the lower bound of $\Theta(1/t)$ for $\mu_i(t)$, the computed convergence rate \eqref{eq::rate_worst_case_mu} is too low.
 This raises the question of improving it by using better bounds on $\mu_i(t)$, thus yielding a better bound of $X(t)$ in \eqref{eq::X-bound-below-inherent}.
 This can be divided into two cases: consensus and non-consensus.

-If the system does not approach consensus (i.e. it converges to an interior equilibrium point) then $X(t)$ is linear since for large enough $t$, $x(t)$ will be very close to a constant, and thus $X(t) \geq K t$ for some constant $K$.
+If the system does not approach consensus, then $X(t)$ is linear since for large enough $t$, $x(t)$ will be very close to a constant, and thus $X(t) \geq K t$ for some constant $K$.
 Using \Cref{prop::estimator_convergence_function} then gives that we converge for all $t$ such that

-(where $\xi_i = \frac{1}{4c_i + 2/3}$ as defined in \cref{prop::estimator_convergence_function}).
+(where $\xi_i = \frac{1}{4c_i + 2/3}$ as defined in \Cref{prop::estimator_convergence_function}).

 When the system approaches consensus $X(t)$ will be sublinear as $\mu_i(t) \to 0$ as $t \to \infty$; however, by analyzing the rate of convergence to consensus, we will obtain a better bound on $\mu_i(t)$ than $\Theta(1/t)$, which will yield a more precise convergence rate for the inherent belief estimator.